Gifts of Real Estate

 A gift of real estate may be a perfect way to honor your loved one in perpetuity.
 When you make an endowed gift of real estate, your contribution is invested with and becomes part of our endowment.
 An annual distribution is made for the purpose you designate.
 Because the principal remains intact, the fund will generate support in perpetuity.

 You can donate real estate directly to TPWF that can be used to fund a donor-advised or field of interest fund.
-In doing so, you can avoid capital gains taxes and receive a federal income tax deduction based on the fair market value of the property.
+In doing so, you can avoid capital gains taxes and qualify for a federal income tax deduction based on the fair market value of the property when you itemize on your taxes.

 An Example of How It Works